 San Luis Obispo, CA 93406

 The Central Coast Treasure Hunters Association, (CCTHA), is located on the Central Coast of California.
 We are situated about half way between Los Angeles and San Francisco in what we believe to be the "garden spot" of the state.
-We have ocean beaches, but with just a few hours driving, one can be high in the mountains and the "Mother Lode" country, or deep in the desert with its associated ghost towns and mining camps.
+We have ocean beaches, but in just a few hours, one can be high in the mountains and in the "Mother Lode" country, or deep in the desert with its associated ghost towns and mining camps.

 CCTHA was started in 1984 by a group of metal detector enthusiasts.
 Our Club, from this humble start, has continued to grow.
 We have numerous Club sponsored functions throughout the year.